civl-verifier/civl-verifier.github.io/doc.md

 ## Mover Procedures

 Sometimes it can be convenient to reason about a yielding procedure not by abstracting it to an atomic action.
-For this purpose, CIVL supports *mover procedures*, which we illustrate in the following example.
+For this purpose, Civl supports *mover procedures*, which we illustrate in the following example.

 ```boogie
 var {:layer 0,2} x : int;